 FDA classifies baby formula as a food, not a drug.
 The products are designed and marketed for feeding to babies and infants under 12 months of age, usually prepared for bottle-feeding or cup-feeding from powder (mixed with water) or liquid (with or without additional water).

-The U.S. Federal Food, Drug, and Cosmetic Act (FFDCA) [11] defines infant formula as "a food which purports to be or is represented for special dietary use solely as a food for infants because it simulates human milk or its suitability as a complete or partial substitute for human milk."
-It applies to cow milk formula and other derivatives.
+According to the U.S. Federal Food, Drug, and Cosmetic Act (FFDCA) [9], infant formula is “a food which purports to be or is represented for special dietary use solely as a food for infants because it simulates human milk or its suitability as a complete or partial substitute for human milk.”
+It applies to cow’s milk-based formula and other derivatives.

 Despite conflicting clinical trials and lack of FDA approval, probiotic supplements like ABC Dophilus have been increasingly used in neonatal intensive care units (NICUs) to prevent necrotizing enterocolitis (NEC), a disease of premature infants where the intestinal wall becomes inflamed and bacteria invade the bowel wall.